General liability insurance coverage

 - Contractual requirements

 Generally, the higher your risk, the more coverage you’ll need.
 Additionally, certain employers or clients may require you carry specific limits of general liability coverage before they allow you to work with them.
-Contracts commonly require is a $1 million per occurrence policy.
+Contracts commonly require a $1 million per occurrence policy.
 This means your insurance company will pay up to $1 million for a single incident that’s covered under your general liability policy.

 Additional coverage options may be available depending on your insurance company.
 A great way to find out is to speak with a licensed professional who can provide general liability insurance coverage options and pricing for your specific situation.